dpear/team4-ProdoType/README.md

 ## Run the extension locally

 Follow the steps on our [Chrome Extension](https://www.notion.so/Chrome-Extensions-87a79dc5d2324f51a1c316c88fcbdea8) notion page to run the extension locally.
+ALso you can download the extension zip [here](https://github.com/dpear/team4-ProdoType/blob/main/extension.zip)

 ## App Testing